siran/writing/posts/_drafts/Modal Electromagnetic Coupling Between Two Biological Antennas Near Criticality.md

 Nothing nonlocal is assumed.
 No violations of causality occur.
 No “zero-energy information” is required.

-The aim is clarity: to state precisely not only what Maxwell theory permits, but it logically *implies* can be done, rigorously and without hand-waiving, and what conditions are necessary for an effect to be detectable.
+The aim is clarity: to state precisely what Maxwell theory permits and what it logically implies can be done (given coupling), and what conditions are necessary for an effect to be detectable.

+---

 ## Assumptions

 We assume only:

-1. **Classical electromagnetism in a source-free propagation region.**
-   “Source-free” here means: there are no sources; biologogic systems are treated as current loops, that can be modulated between known, calculatable, biological, physical bounds, both in amplitude, frequency and "shape" (think of regulating flow on stomach vs throat, vs even singing, humming,..)
+1. Classical electromagnetism in a source-free propagation region.
+“Source-free” here refers to the field in the region between bodies: outside the compact supports of biological currents, Maxwell’s vacuum equations hold.
+The biological systems themselves are treated as bounded current/charge distributions whose time-structure can be modulated within biological bounds (in frequency and spatiotemporal pattern).

-2. **Two localized biological current distributions** (two bodies), each represented by charge/current sources confined to bounded regions:
+2. Two localized biological current distributions (two bodies), each represented by charge/current sources confined to bounded regions:
-   - region $\Omega_A$ which "sources" the radiation profile
+   - region $\Omega_A$ with sources $(\rho_A,\mathbf{J}_A)$,
-     $(\rho_A,\mathbf{J}_A)$
-   - region $\Omega_B$ which "sources" the radiation profile
+   - region $\Omega_B$ with sources $(\rho_B,\mathbf{J}_B)$.
-     $(\rho_B,\mathbf{J}_B)$

-3. **Linearity and superposition.** Fields from multiple sources add:
+3. Linearity and superposition.
+Fields from multiple sources add:

-   $$\mathbf{E}=\mathbf{E}_A+\mathbf{E}_B,\qquad \mathbf{B}=\mathbf{B}_A+\mathbf{B}_B.$$
+   $$
+   \mathbf{E}=\mathbf{E}_A+\mathbf{E}_B,\qquad
+   \mathbf{B}=\mathbf{B}_A+\mathbf{B}_B.
+   $$

-4. **No constitutive medium is assumed** for the propagation region (vacuum propagation law).
-Any biological tissue is part of the sources and receiver dynamics, not an external “dielectric background.”
-Also, everything -- "matter", in a modulation in the field: matter is a knot of energy flow, so this electromagnetic modes use them as transport medium... even diffusive media do not diffuse frequency structures...
+4. No constitutive medium is assumed for the propagation region (vacuum propagation law).
+Any biological tissue is part of source/receiver dynamics, not an external “dielectric background.”
+(If one adopts a Maxwell-universe ontology, “matter” itself is structured field; the coupling discussion below remains a discussion about field structure and boundary-like constraints.)

-5. **A near-critical receiver subsystem** exists within $\Omega_B$ whose effective susceptibility to a particular perturbation channel is large (HOCP-like sensitivity).
+5. A near-critical receiver subsystem exists within $\Omega_B$ whose effective susceptibility to a particular perturbation channel is large (HOCP-like sensitivity).
 This is not Maxwell; it is the receiver’s internal regulatory physics.

-We do not assume any stochastic postulate, since Maxwell equations are fully deterministic.
-Energy doesn't "escape" the system mysteriously.
-So, “noise” as unresolved deterministic degrees of freedom can be disregarded.
+No stochastic postulate is assumed.
+“Noise” refers only to unresolved deterministic degrees of freedom in coarse descriptions.

+---

 ## Maxwell equations and energy flow (baseline)

-In the propagation region:
+In the propagation region (outside the sources):

 $$
 \nabla\cdot \mathbf{E}=0,\qquad \nabla\cdot \mathbf{B}=0,